CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 - We don't actively follow GitHub issues as a support avenue for individuals
 - We aren't planning on active CocoaPods development in terms of new features
-- We aren't going to make guarantees about handling Pull Requests from people adding new features, or application-level bugs
+- We aren't going to make guarantees about handling PRs from people adding new features, or application-level bugs

 ### New contributors